 We currently live in the Pax-Americana Epoch, a period of historically unprecedented international stability and cooperation led by American leadership and global diplomacy.
 Or at least we did.
 Now the Coronavirus—and its geopolitical ramifications—threaten the very global order that has maintained international peace ever since World War II.
+[Good to start with a question: this could be, Will the pandemic end globalization?]

-While it might not seem obvious to the casual observer, the novel Coronavirus has attenuated and accentuated the numerous underlying political and economic forces that have the power to rip apart the international fabric holding global stability together.
+While it might not seem obvious to the casual observer, the novel Coronavirus has attenuated and accentuated [can it do both?
+Or do you mean it’s heightened the tradeoff?] the numerous underlying political and economic forces that have the power to rip apart the international fabric holding global stability together.
 The trends in leadership around world demonstrate the rise of dangerous demagoguery; country-level politics show alarming rates of nationalism; the ordinary citizenship has moved towards populism; and global interconnectedness through trade and investment has fallen to some of its lowest levels in a century.
 These developments were not caused by the Coronavirus, but its tumult has thrown these movements into a fever pitch.

+[A good article needs some dynamic tension.
+Here I think it could be between the aspects of the pandemic that could encourage a continuation or deepening of multilateral cooperation/globalization, and the aspects that could encourage nationalism and de-globalization]

 How Did We Get Here?
+[I think the information in this section is well-known enough that it can be very short]

 End of World War II, Bretton Woods Conference in a small town in New Hampshire created the institutions to maintain international stability (the World Bank and the IMF) and, in doing so, established the new world order.